apocanhoto/PythonWebsiteStealer/README.md

 # Description
 From a webpage, create a .jpg image.
+If possible, merge images to cut redundant pixels.

 # Examples